inlets/inlets.dev/blog/_posts/2020-10-08-advanced-cloud-patterns.md

 At cert-manager's community day, Alex gave an overview of inlets including:

 * The traditional use-case for network tunnels
-* The differences and usage for inlets OSS and inlets Pro
+* The differences and usage for inlets OSS (since deprecated) and inlets Pro
 * A case-study with hybrid cloud, to manage private OpenShift APIs from a central SaaS service
 * Multi-cloud service federation with Prometheus

 The talk finishes with a demo of inlets-cloud for managing hundreds of exit-servers in Kubernetes Pods and how to get started with the project.

-inlets OSS and PRO are both available for Linux, Windows, MacOS and FreeBSD.
+inlets is available for Linux, Windows and MacOS.

 ## Watch the presentation